Greetings! I am an urban geographer interested in food accessibility, municipal policy, and consumer behavior in multicultural cities.

 In 2014, I began my PhD in Geography at the University of Toronto, with Sarah Wakefield as my supervisor.
-While here, I have served as a Teaching Assistant for courses in Urban Geography and Marketing Geography; delivered guest lectures on race, racialized space, and the urban geographies of food retailing; and collaborated with my FEAST colleagues on an article about food justice and settler colonialism, which appeared in the Summer 2015 issue of the Journal of Agriculture, Food Systems, and Community Development.
+While here, I have served as a Head Teaching Assistant for courses in Global Processes, Cities & Environments, Urban Geography, and Marketing Geography; delivered guest lectures on race, racialized space, and the spatial patterns of food retailing; and collaborated with my FEAST colleagues on an article about food justice and settler colonialism, which appeared in the Summer 2015 issue of the Journal of Agriculture, Food Systems, and Community Development.

 Over the fall/winter of 2014-2015, I served as a research intern with the Toronto Food Strategy, where I conducted a qualitative study on barriers to menu expansion faced by Toronto’s hot dog cart vendors.
 My findings, which I presented to staff at Toronto Public Health and attendees of the 2017 AAG meeting in Boston, showed that rethinking by-laws governing the use of sidewalk space and improving communication with vendors regarding permits are steps the city must take in order to diversify its street food scene.

 I am currently undertaking a new research project (2017-2020) that explores how government policies promoting supermarket development in the United States are designed, are linked to programs existing elsewhere, and practically operate in relation to their stated goals.
 This study mainly focuses on the Food Retail Expansion to Support Health (FRESH) program in New York, but also considers its connections to policies that have come before or after it in other cities and states across the country.